"You must play boldly to win.."

 Scaling an early-stage company is difficult.
 Grow too fast and you can burn through precious cash.
 Scale too slowly and you can miss out on valuable market opportunities, losing employees and momentum.
 Scaling requires solid planning, adequate funding, and pragmatic, well thought out operating plans.

 The landscape for young technology companies has never been more competitive.
 Prospective customers, employees, and investors are savvier to technology trends and more demanding in terms of product and service capabilities.
 How do you give your company the best shot at being the .< 1% of companies that flourish - achieving a positive liquidity outcome?
 Align yourself with those who have done it before.

 RETURN TO BASICS

-Early stage companies face fierce pressures from both current and potential investors to perform, or else.
-Start up companies and venture capitalists alike are returning to business fundamentals:
+Early-stage companies face fierce pressures from both current and potential investors to perform, or else.
+Start-up companies and venture capitalists alike are returning to business fundamentals:

-Solid business models
+Solid business and financial models